ZhangYet/bagpipe/content/en/posts/how-to-live-an-unhappy-life-en.md

 (Where "XXX" can be replaced with any long enough stretch of time.)

 My attitude now is: So what if I'm not happy?
 Am I supposed to just drop dead or something?
 (Guo Degang said that.)
-To borrow from /Fire Punch/: even if we have to bear all the suffering in the world, we must never accept death.
+To borrow from _Fire Punch_: even if we have to bear all the suffering in the world, we must never accept death.

 Because unhappiness is emotion, and emotion is real.